redhat-performance/jetlag/docs/troubleshooting.md

 ## Root disk too small on bastion

 For disconnected environments, the bastion machine will serve all OCP, operator and additional container images from its local disconnected registry.
 Some machines in the lab have been found to have root disks which are on the order of only 70G and can easily fill with 1 or 2 OCP releases synced.
-If the bastion is one of those machines, relocate `/opt` to a separate larger disk so the machines does not run out of space on the root disk.
+If the bastion is one of those machines, relocate `/opt` to a separate larger disk so the machine does not run out of space on the root disk.

 # Bastion